henriksson-lab/scherlock/CONTRIBUTING.md

 Contributing
 ============

-Contributions to SCerlock are highly welcome!
+Contributions to SCherlock are highly welcome!
 A few bug reports go a long way already

 Before filing an issue
 ----------------------